Enygma2002/d2l-price-displayer/README.md

 **Mar 17, 2014**

 * Fixed the "Remove item" behavior when clicked that was causing the copy-item-name popup to also show.
-* Skipping the d2l generic items ("Any Common", "Any Rare", etc.) since they don`t exist on the Steam Market and should not be handled by the script.
+* Skipping the d2l generic items ("Any Common", "Any Rare", etc.) since they don't exist on the Steam Market and should not be handled by the script.

 **Mar 16, 2014**